Links on Android Authority may earn us a commission. Learn more.

 Q: My microSD card isn’t working with the Nintendo Switch.
 What can I do?

 A: A microSDXC card that offers storage of 64GB and above is generally the type of card you’ll buy for the Switch.
 However, support for this card type isn’t available out of the box, and you might need to perform a software update first.
 Nintendo has a useful guide on how to do so.

 Q: Can I use the same card with different devices?

-A: One of the advantages of a microSD card is that you can easily transfer data from one device to another, say if you want to move pictures from a camera to your laptop to edit them.
+A: One of the advantages of a microSD card is that you can easily transfer data from one device to another, for example, moving pictures from a camera to your laptop to edit them.
 Compatibility shouldn’t be an issue for the most part, but some problems with storing files might occur.

 Q: Will the card be safe?